 In accordance with the American Council for Pharmaceutical Education (ACPE) guidelines, acceptance into our PharmD program is contingent upon successful completion of an interview.

-Select candidates are invited for an interview within 2-4 weeks after being received by UB.
+Select PharmCAS candidates are invited to attend an interview within 2-4 weeks after being received by UB.
 Remaining candidates are “on hold” and will be notified no later than mid-August.
 Candidates are expected to respond within 10 days of the interview offer.

 Students who have an immediate family member* who is an alumnus of our school (PharmD or Pharmaceutical Sciences) are guaranteed an interview by the Admissions Committee.
 Applicants supply this information on their PharmCAS application and may alert us by emailing email@example.com.